aimonlabs/aimon-python-sdk/examples/metaflow/README.md

 # AIMon Metaflow Demo

-This is a simple Metaflow flow that generates a summary of an input document.
+This repo contains two simple Metaflow flows that generates a summary of an input document.
-It uses AIMon to check the quality of the generated summary.
+It uses AIMon's `analyze` and `detect` decorators to check the quality of the generated summary.
 The summarizer is built using Langchain.

 ## Setup